marc-campbell/nicedishy/docs/docs/how-nicedishy-works.md

 # How NiceDishy works

 NiceDishy works with a little helper agent that you run on a computer somewhere on your Starlink network.
-We don't require the Starlink router, so even if you have your own router, our agent is going to work.
+This service doesn't require the Starlink router, so even if you have your own router, our agent is going to work.

 The agent serves as a bridge between your device and our service.
 On a regular basis, the agent will run various queries to retrieve the status of your dish or run an occaisional speed test in the background.
 We've designed these to be silent and out of the way and should never interfere with normal operations of your computer, network, or Starlink service.

 ## Stats

 Your Starlink dish (not the router), has a [GRPC](https://grpc.io) server that serves some basic stats.
 Our agent will query these GRPC stats regularly and send some of them to the NiceDishy service.
 These are anomymous stats and never can or will include any information about what you are using your internet connection for.
-We just query for some aggregate numbers and relay them to our API so tht we can write them into a time series database and build our metrics.
+NiceDishy just queries for some aggregate numbers and relay them to our API so that it can write them into a time series database and build our metrics.
 Querying stats locally is a very low effort operation and doesn't use any data on your internet conenction.
-By default, we query these stats every minute, and this is configurable in the preferences/settings page of the agent.
+By default, it queries these stats every minute, and this is configurable in the preferences/settings page of the agent.

-If you are curious to know exactly what data we are sending with the stats, the mock JSON object below contains the fields we send along with a description of each:
+If you are curious to know exactly what data is being sent with the stats, the mock JSON object below contains the fields that are sent along with a description of each:

 ```json
 {